M-o-a-T/moat-kv/docs/source/overview.rst

 becomes a problem on more dynamic systems.

 Thus, periodic clean-up is required.
-This is achieved by creating a separate "core" Actor group which contains every system with persistent storage plus one system per network that's not already covered.
+This is achieved by creating a separate "Delete" Actor group which contains every system with persistent storage plus one system per network that's not already covered.

 When every node of this group is online, they periodically broadcast a